8 Top Wildlife Encounters in Western Australia

 Between January and March, these marine turtles mate and they head to shore to lay their eggs on mainland beaches adjacent to Ningaloo Reef.
 Approximately six weeks later, hatching turtles can be seen in the early mornings and late evenings as they make their way swiftly from their nests to the warm waters of the sea.

-Why not explore the abundant waters of Ningaloo Reef as part of an independent Reef and Outback Experience tour (3 nights, April – October).
+Why not explore the abundant waters of Ningaloo Reef as part of an tailor made reef and outback experience.

 2. See the largest pod of orcas in the Southern Hemisphere